1 9 8 4 – 1 9 8 9 (USA)

 As the series evolved the same kind of supportive friendship developed between the two daughters who initially disliked being forced together.

-After directing one hundred episodes and having Allie accept the wedding proposal of likable character Bob Barsky, Bill Persky left the series, feeling that Kate and Allie had now fulfilled its premise.
+After directing one hundred episodes and having Allie accept the wedding proposal of likeable character Bob Barsky, Bill Persky left the series, feeling that Kate and Allie had now fulfilled its premise.

 The needed respite had worked for Allie, who was now able to enter a meaningful relationship as a fully autonomous individual, sure of herself and of her own goals.